vdclab/vdclab-wiki/COACH.md

 - [COACH *Main Page*](https://zhanglab.ccmb.med.umich.edu/COACH/)
 {.links-list}

-## Notes from Usres
+## Notes from Users
 - Downloadable verison.
-- Cannot force a ligand to test, it's a blind search.
+- Cannot define a ligand to test, it's a blind search.

 ## Ease of use
 - Input a PDB file or a protein sequence.
-- Take some time to run (more than estimated).
+- Takes some time to run (more than estimated).
 - Output easy to read and analyse.

 ## Citations